miladxandi/Simplist/README.md

 Want to help in development?

 ## Documentation
-Remember your PHP code should be upper than 7 and the local request address should be set on:
+Remember your PHP version should be upper than 7 and the local request address should be set on:
 >public_html/

 After that, you have to set the username & table of your Database!